Nordland: History

-For many generations Hålogaland had been the northernmost area of Norse settlement.
+For many generations, Hålogaland had been the northernmost area of Norse settlement.
 The remnants of large longhouses near Borg (Vestvågøy) and in Steigen are dated to the Merovinger period (ca 600 AD).
-There are substantial archeological evidence of a Norse iron-based culture along the coast from approximately 200 AD.
+There is substantial archeological evidence of a Norse iron-based culture along the coast from approximately 200 AD.

 Nordland is regarded as part of Sápmi.
-The Sami, which are not of Norse origins, have lived in Nordland for at least 2,000 years.
+The Sami (or Sámi), which are not of Norse origins, have lived in Nordland for at least 2,000 years.
 Not just inland, but also along the fjords and, in the northern part of Nordland, even on the coast and larger islands, such as Hinnøya.
-There is a story in Heimskringla about a Viking which became a contender for the throne, Sigurd Slembe.
-He was on the run from the king, and was helped by Sami in what is probably Lødingen municipality today.
-The sami even built him a boat, which the saga mention was made from pine wood (viking ships were typically made from oak wood, but oak does not grow naturally this far north).
+There is a story in Heimskringla about a Viking who became a contender for the throne, Sigurd Slembe.
+He was on the run from the king and was helped by Sami in what is probably Lødingen Municipality today.
+The Sami even built him a boat, which the saga mention was made from pine wood (viking ships were typically made from oak wood, but the oak does not grow naturally this far north).
 Tysfjord today is a centre for the Lule Sami culture.

 The current county of Nordland was part of the petty kingdom of Hålogaland in the Viking era.
 This kingdom also included the southern part of Troms.

-In January 1432, an Italian trade ship going from Crete to Flanders was hit by a storm and taken far north where it was wrecked; some of the crew survived and came ashore on a small island near Røst.
+In January 1432, an Italian trade ship going from Crete to Flanders was hit by a storm and taken far north where it was wrecked; some of the crew survived and came ashore on a small island in Røst Municipality.
 They were taken care of by the people of Røst.
-The story, told by one of the men, Pietro Querini, gives one of very few descriptions of life in Nordland in this time period (Querini - Norw txt).
+The story, told by one of the men, Pietro Querini, gives one of the very few descriptions of life in Nordland in this time period (Querini - Norw txt).
 Querini sees the people of Røst (in all 120 people) as very trusting and good Catholics, the inner circle of paradise.
 He also mentions a German priest, which they could talk to in Latin.
 People lived from fishing cod and halibut, which they traded for other goods (like grain) in Bergen—the cod as stockfish.
-Each family also had about 5 cows, and collected eggs from semi-domesticated ducks.
-The shipwrecked men did not lack food during their winter stay, usually fish, but Querini also mention, milk, meat, butter and pancakes.
+Each family also had about 5 cows and collected eggs from semi-domesticated ducks.
+The shipwrecked men did not lack food during their winter stay, usually fish, but Querini also mentions milk, meat, butter, and pancakes.
 The people of Røst lived in round, wooden houses, and mostly used clothes made of wool.
 By late May, sailing in 24-hour daylight, the Italians were taken south to Bergen.

-The largest ship disaster ever in Norway took place in 1944 when Rigel transporting German prisoners was bombed by RAF near Sandnessjøen (Alstahaug), with more than 2,500 casualties.
-The ship was grounded on Rosøya, where it remained, half sunk, until it was demolished in 1970.
+The largest ship disaster ever in Norway took place in 1944 when Rigel transporting German prisoners was bombed by British Fleet Air Arm aircraft near Sandnessjøen (Alstahaug Municipality), with more than 2,500 casualties.
+The ship was grounded on Rosøya, where it remained, half sunk until it was demolished in 1970.

-Petter Dass lived in Alstahaug, and the Nobel laureate author Knut Hamsun grew up in Hamarøy after his family moved there when he was 3 years old.
+Petter Dass lived in Alstahaug Municipality, and the Nobel laureate author Knut Hamsun grew up in Hamarøy Municipality after his family moved there when he was 3 years old.

-Nordland county is identical with the Diocese of Sør-Hålogaland.
+Nordland County is identical to the Diocese of Sør-Hålogaland.